Bosavern Penlez

 Bosavern Penlez (1726–1749) was a British wig maker who was convicted and executed for rioting along with co-defendant John Wilson.
 He was sentenced to death and thus hanged on 18 October 1749.

-Bosavern is believed to have been mistakenly identified, although he was present at the time of the murder.
+Bosavern is believed to have been mistakenly identified, although he was present at the time of the riot.
 Penlez was the subject of a 55-page treatise by Henry Fielding entitled "The Case of the Unfortunate Bosavern Penlez" that year.
 Penlez was given a proper burial after a last-minute attempt to save him failed.